-In its short history, Pierce Family Foundation has launched and supported many projects that aim to strengthen the nonprofit sector in Chicago as a whole.
-Some of these past projects include:
+In its short history, Pierce Family Foundation launched and supported many special projects.
+Some of these included:

 Peer Skill Share was created by PFF in 2010, as a professional development opportunity for nonprofit professionals.
 In the program, a nonprofit employee who needs help on a particular topic (the “requestor”) is matched with an employee of another organization who has expertise on that topic (the “advisor”).
 The match partners then meet one-on-one for a 2-3 hour Skill Share session.
 Peer Skill Share enables nonprofit professionals to get the kind of help they most value—focused and tailored to their specific needs.
 As of 2016, Peer Skill Share is a program of Forefront; find out more here.

 Mission Sustainability Initiative (MSI) at Forefront provides confidential, friendly, and effective advice and resources to nonprofits looking to strengthen their organization through strategic partnerships.
-Both CEM and PFF have supported this initiative, with Cuori e Mani Foundation a founding partner and current funder.
-The MSI offers referrals to pro bono legal assistance and paid consultants, as well as toolkits, research, best practices, and educational events.
-After a consultation from MSI’s staff, organizations may be able to apply for grant funding to help them solidify a partnership or get a joint project off the ground.
+The MSI offers grants, referrals toolkits, research, best practices, and educational events.
 Learn more here.
+PFF was an early funder of this initiative.

 Real Talk About Real Costs.
 Created by Donors Forum (now Forefront), the Real Talk About Real Costs initiative encouraged funders, nonprofits, and individual donors to “shift the focus away from arbitrary limits on overhead and other organizational expenses in order to focus on measures of nonprofit effectiveness such as outcomes and impact.”
 The Pierce Family Foundation was a premiere sponsor of this initiative, and several of its staff members participated in roundtables and planning committees.
 Real Talk About Real Costs was part of a nationwide effort to change the discussion around this important issue, championed by such influential organizations as Guidestar, BBB Wise Giving Alliance, and Charity Navigator.